Expungement / Change of Plea

 In California, the courts may dismiss a criminal conviction for adults after a certain period of time.
 This benefits those applying for some jobs and others who simply want their record to be "clean."
 Dismissal is also commonly called "expungement."

 For adults conviction records are not "sealed" like juveniles; instead, adult convictions may be "dismissed" or "expunged."
-Though dismissals still appear on an individual's record, this process will change how your record appears: instead of the word "conviction" your record will read "dismissed."
-This can be helpful when applying for some jobs and for personal gratification of having a "clean record."
+Though dismissals still appear on an individual’s record, this process will change how your record appears: instead of the word "conviction" your record will read "dismissed."
+This can be helpful when applying for some jobs and for the personal gratification of having a "clean record."

 Whether the judge may, must or is allowed to dismiss a conviction depends on what type of crime was committed.
 Many misdemeanors must be dismissed if certain requirements have been met, others may be dismissed if the judge believes it is appropriate.

 You may also request, at the same time, that certain offenses be reduced to a misdemeanor.
 This only applies to crimes which can be charged as a misdemeanor or a felony (commonly called "wobblers").

 Before any conviction is eligible for dismissal under Penal Code §1203.4, you must meet certain requirements: